-Divine Queer Film Festival (DQFF) is an independent film festival rooted in the Queer scene which explores the ever-changing topics of gender, diverse abilities and migration.
-What inspired the first ever Divine is using the power of cinema to break down stereotypes, prejudices, taboos and fears through the stories of people who are transsexual/transgender, disabled or migrants.
-Through documentary and fiction, cinema creates an outlet for information, dialogue and understanding of a reality which is all too often subject to stereotypes and prejudices.
+Divine Queer Film Festival (DQFF) is an independent film festival rooted in the Queer scene which explores the ever-changing topics of gender, diverse abilities, and migration.
+What inspired the first ever Divine is using the power of cinema to break down stereotypes, prejudices, taboos, and fears through the stories of people who are transsexual/transgender, disabled or migrants.
+Through documentary and fiction, cinema creates an outlet for information, dialogue, and understanding of a reality which is all too often subject to stereotypes and prejudices.

-Divine has an international vision and plans to project films, documentaries and fictional work from all over the world with cult, feature film and short film categories.
+Divine has an international vision and plans to project films, documentaries and fictional work from all over the world with the cult, feature film and short film categories.

 The Festival venue is wheelchair-friendly and all screenings will be subtitled to ensure deaf and hearing audiences alike can enjoy them.
 Screenings are free to enter.

-Under the auspices of
+under the auspices of